 Among my other current hats are roles as a faculty member of The Asset-Based Community Development Institute; and a board member of The Corps Network, Playworks, The United Way of Greater Milwaukee, the NYU Leadership Initiative, and The Pillars Fund.
 I previously served on the board of Independent Sector (the national network of nonprofit and philanthropic leaders that advocate for and advance the work of nonprofits), as co-chair of Voices for National Service (the coalition that advocates for AmeriCorps and other national service programs), and chair of the Nonprofit Workforce Coalition (a coalition that worked to strengthen and diversify talent pipelines into the nonprofit sector).

 It was a thrill to co-chair the 2008 Obama Presidential campaign’s Civic Engagement Policy Group, serve on the The Obama-Biden Transition Team, advise the White House Office of Social Innovation, and be appointed by President Obama to The White House Council for Community Solutions.
 I’m still pinching myself and proud of what we accomplished.

-I am most grateful to have a loving, supportive, and fun family with my children Maxwell, Maya, and Olivia, and my partner Jennifer and her children Eli and Nora.
+I am most grateful to have a loving, supportive, and fun family with my children Maxwell, Maya, and Olivia, and my wife Jennifer and her children Eli and Nora.
 When I’m not working, I’m usually playing with my kids, reading, playing guitar, listening to music, watching movies, cooking, visiting coffee shops, and occasionally doing a magic trick or two.